 Saturday continued with a variety of artist demonstrating their techniques and showing their work.
 There was face painting by the Body Gallery and preview performance from Carol Ann Gill’s Pantomime production ‘The Frog Prince’, followed by a DJ till the finish.
 The Stage attracted up to 150 on Saturday and Sunday’s music captured around 500 listeners from late morning to late afternoon.

-The marketing and PR campaign was shared Milkk PR achieving radio talkback, half a page in the Herald Sun and Leader newspapers as well as an extensive social media campaign on St Kilda Arts Community Instagram and Facebook by Final Glitch.
+The marketing and PR campaign was also supported by Milkk PR achieving radio talkback, half a page in the Herald Sun and Leader newspapers as well as an extensive social media campaign on St Kilda Arts Community Instagram and Facebook by Final Glitch.
 This extra publicity drive added to the 30,000 maps distributed to 20 suburbs with 4,500 distributed to all St Kilda venues and local outlets.
 Most venues said they ran out of maps.
 Overall it has been estimated that there were between 1,800 and 2,000 participants with an increase of around 25% from the May 2018 art crawl.

 The May St Kilda Art Crawl was launched on Thursday with 37 participating venues and businesses showing tremendous community support.
 There were 32 venues on the map and over a 100 artists showcasing the best in St Kilda.